Residential FOG Prevention

 Instead of pouring used cooking oil down the drain, do the following to prevent sewer backups and recycle your FOG:

 Soak up the cooled FOG with a napkin or paper towel, include it with your food waste, and place it in your Organics Cart for curbside collection.

-- Pour the cooled FOG into a sturdy container and bring it to the Orange Coast College Recycling Center, located on Adams Avenue between Harbor Boulevard and Fairview Road.
+- Pour the cooled FOG into a sturdy container and bring it to the Orange Coast College Recycling Center.

 Additional FOG Resources: